NathanGrenier/SOEN-357-Mini/_posts/2025-02-20-design-process.md

 # Usability Testing
 ## Putting the App to the Test
 No matter how polished a prototype looks, real user feedback is what makes or breaks a design.
-For the Health Companion Super App usability testing wasn’t just a checkbox, it was a critical step to ensure the app truly served its users.
-Here’s how I approached it.
+For the Health Companion Super App usability testing wasn't just a checkbox, it was a critical step to ensure the app truly served its users.
+Here's how I approached it.

 ### Defining Goals and Tasks
 I focused on three core goals: